vineet-ld/masterdrive-api/README.md

 * Create an account with SendGrid and signup for a subcription plan by going to: https://sendgrid.com/pricing/
 * Create an API KEY to be used to send transaction emails

+### Setup apps on Google Drive, One Drive and Dropbox

+* Sign up on all three platforms - Google Drive, One Drive and Dropbox
+* Create an app on all the three platforms.
+* Once he app is created, you will receive the `CLIENT_ID` and `CLIENT_SECRET` for the apps on each platform

 ## Setup the project

 From your terminal, go to the project folder and type the following command